What is a Touchpoint?

 In short, an examination of touchpoints is often entirely company-focused.
 (Sometimes, it is so company-focused the touchpoints are categorized by org chart: marketing; operations; billing, etc.)

-Instead, I challenge any organization to take an inventory of customer touchpoints from the customer perspective.
+Instead, I challenge you to take an inventory of customer touchpoints from the customer perspective.

 - I have a need, and look up a service online. <- search, site, mobile